Napoleon Cake

 • In a large bowl, whisk together egg yolks and sugar until light yellow in color.
 Then, add corn starch and whisk until smooth and thick.

-6 eggs yolks, 3/4 cup granulated sugar, 6 Tablespoons corn starch
+6 eggs yolks, 3/4 cup granulated sugar, 6 Tablespoons cornstarch

 • Heat milk and vanilla over medium/low heat until steaming.
 Slowly add a little of the milk mixture at a time to the eggs while whisking continuously.